 - 1. Monthly:

 - a) One Roof (OR) pulls HMIS reports monthly and sends to CoC-funded and ESG-funded projects for review.
 Projects are given two weeks to review and correct bad data then reports are run again and distributed to projects.
 These data elements will include, at a minimum:

 - I. Length of time homeless

 - II.
-Returns to Homelessness - III.
-Bed Utilization Rates - IV.
-Increasing Income - V. Connecting to mainstream benefits - VI.
+Returns to Homelessness

+- III.
+Bed Utilization Rates

+- IV.
+Increasing Income

+- V. Connecting to mainstream benefits - VI.
 Destination upon exit - VII.
-Overall data quality including missing/refused data - VIII.
-Ineligible clients served.
-This is no longer part of the monthly reports review but is a part of the overall systems review.
-This is also reviewed during on-site monitoring of participating programs by One Roof staff.
-Please see the addition of 3.c. below. - b) The above data elements are plotted and reviewed by One Roof staff. - c) CoC-funded and ESG-funded agencies provide Draw-down information to One Roof. - d) Draw Down information received by One Roof is plotted and reviewed. - 2.
+Overall data quality including missing/refused data - b) The above data elements are plotted and reviewed by One Roof staff. - c) CoC-funded and ESG-funded agencies provide Draw-down information to One Roof. - d) Draw Down information received by One Roof is plotted and reviewed. - 2.
 At least every two months: - a) All funded entities meet to review performance data regarding the above listed elements. - b) Underperformance is noted and suggestions discussed for improvement - c) This meeting is widely publicized and is open to the public. - 3.
 Sixty days prior to each project close date One Roof staff go onsite at project to: - a) Review all of the above - b) Review any back-up documentation not uploaded in HMIS - c) Look closely at any documentation of homelessness, including, but not limited to, ineligible clients. - d) Prior to the APR being submitted to HUD, it is reviewed by One Roof for outcomes, financials and narratives - 4.
 Annually during the planning process One Roof reviews and collates for each project - a) APR's - b) Performance data collated throughout the year (listed in 1a I. above) - c) Project financials including match documentation - d) Agency financial audit/findings and HUD monitoring outcomes/ resolutions - e) LOCCS drawdowns - f) Current documentation of nonprofit status - g) Vulnerability/severity of need of clients served - h) Cost per client - i) Overall capacity - j) Any other documents/outcomes determined to be necessary for the Performance Committee and the Ranking and Review Committees to make informed recommendations/ decisions.
 This guidance is found in General Recordkeeping 24 CFR 578. - k) Current grant agreement and any amendments - I) Any and all documents included in the HUD/ UFA/ CA monitoring guides - m) Documentation of fiscal control and accounting procedures necessary to assure the proper disbursal of and accounting for federal funds in accordance with the requirements of 2 CFR part 200, subpart D - 5.
 Policy and procedure for bringing agencies/ programs deemed by monitoring to be noncompliant into compliance. - a) One Roof will carefully detail the identified issue of noncompliance and send that by email to the Member Agency.
-One Roof will then follow-up with a phone call to plan next steps.

-- b) The Member Agency will be given copies of the applicable regulations, educated on the appropriate data entry, given an opportunity to correct the issue, or other correction action as necessary. - c) One Roof will follow up with the agency as quickly and as thoroughly as is dictated by the error.
-For example, a consistent data entry error might require retraining of staff and monthly monitoring to ascertain that the appropriate data entry process was followed.
-However, noncompliance with the grant agreement might require bringing in HUD Technical Assistance and intensive follow-up. - d) Continued non-compliance will be referred to the Executive Committee of the One Roof Board of Directors.
+One Roof will then follow-up with a phone call to plan next steps. - b) The Member Agency will be given copies of the applicable regulations, educated on the appropriate data entry, given an opportunity to correct the issue, or other corrective action as necessary. - c) One Roof will follow up with the agency as quickly and as thoroughly as is dictated by the error.
+For example, a consistent data entry error might require retraining of staff and monthly monitoring to ascertain that the appropriate data entry process was